brief illustration for -Post 9-maximium deflection distance

 The revised form of the Newton-Raphson equation is based on the slope equation.

-To use the Newton-Raphson equation, we are going to deal with y’ curve, since it is changing from +ve value to a negative value, then a root point for zero slopes will give us the point of maximum deflection, instead of dealing with y curve as in the case of the original form of Newton-Raphson equation, we are now dealing with y’ function.
+To use the Newton-Raphson equation, we are going to deal with the y’ curve, since it is changing from a +ve value to a negative value, then a root point for zero slopes will give us the point of maximum deflection, instead of dealing with y curve as in the case of the original form of Newton-Raphson equation, we are now dealing with y’ function.

 Modification of Newton -raphson equation for structural analysis